frappe/erpnext_documentation/user/manual/en/accounts/accounting-reports.md

 The General Ledger is a detailed report for all transactions posted to each account and for every transaction there is a Credit and Debit account so it lists them all up.

-The report is based on the table GL Entry and can be filtered by many pre-defined filters like Account, Cost Centers, Party, Project and Period etc. This helps you to get a full update for all entries posted in a period against any account account.
+The report is based on the table GL Entry and can be filtered by many pre-defined filters like Account, Cost Centers, Party, Project and Period etc. This helps you to get a full update for all entries posted in a period against any account.
 The result can be grouped by Account, Voucher/Transaction and Party with opening and closing balances for each group.
 In case of multi-currency accounting, there is also an option to check the amounts in any other currency than company's base currency.

 <img alt="General Ledger" class="screenshot"
     src="{{docs_base_url}}/assets/img/accounts/reports/general-ledger.png">